shivankargoyal/hospital-health-and-operation-dashboard/README.md

 # hospital-health-and-operation-dashboard
 🏥 Hospital Health & Operations Dashboard

 📌 Overview
-This project is a Power BI dashboard built to analyze and monitor hospital operations and health data across multiple dimensions such as billing, patient demographics, medical conditions, hospital units, and doctor performance.
+This project is a Power BI dashboard built to analyze and monitor hospital operations and health data across multiple dimensions, such as billing, patient demographics, medical conditions, hospital units, and doctor performance.

 It provides a comprehensive overview of key performance indicators (KPIs) that support data-driven decision-making for hospital administrators and healthcare stakeholders.

+I got the dataset from kaggle [ https://www.kaggle.com/datasets/prasad22/healthcare-dataset ]

 🎯 Key Features
 KPI Highlights: